it3xl/convention-over-git/README.md

 This project stores a ready-to-use implementation of Convention-over-Git.

+## The Announcement

+A performance improvement update is coming.<br/>
+Also it includes some bug fixes and eternal struggle with a GitLab model of thinking.

 ## How to use

 In a bash console navigate to the project's root folder and run<br/>